 Since the Great Recession, there has been a drive among Western government bodies to identify more viable forms of long-term funding.
-This has been prominent in both the UK and the U.S., who have suffered significant economic contraction in recent times and faced a series of financial meltdowns.
+This has been prominent in the UK and the U.S. who have suffered significant economic contraction in recent times and faced a series of financial meltdowns.

-One of the most popular and topical solutions is the introduction of 'Millionaires Tax'.
-This is a special rate of taxation that is targeted at exceptionally wealthy individuals, who would be required to reinvest more into the economy and drive state or local government spending.
+One of the most popular and topical solutions is the introduction of the ‘Millionaire’s Tax.’
+This special rate of taxation is targeted at exceptionally wealthy individuals, who would be required to reinvest more into the economy and drive state or local government spending.

-While this idea is relatively simple, however, its potential implementation is fraught with pitfalls and ethical questions.
-While the precise rate of Millionaires Tax is not fixed it would vary according to law-makers in each individual region.
+While this idea is relatively simple, its potential implementation is fraught with pitfalls and ethical questions.
+While the precise rate of the Millionaire’s Tax is not fixed, it would vary according to lawmakers in each region.
 A November ballot in the American state of Illinois asked voters to approve a non-binding resolution that would drive an 8% increase in the existing highest tax rate.
-If a similar rate was approved in the UK, the nations' highest earners would be forced to pay nearly 50% of their earnings in taxation.
+If a similar rate were approved in the UK, the nation’s highest earners would be forced to pay nearly 50% of their earnings in taxation.

 The cumulative value of such a move would be significant, as would the impact on high earners who have an existing lifestyle to maintain.
-When you consider the cost of living and price of property in high value regions in the UK, for example, paying out an extra 8% or 10% in monthly taxation will dramatically reduce each individuals level of disposable income.
-This may pose financial challenges even for high earning citizens, especially as their lifestyle and outgoings will be tailored to suit their existing financial circumstances.
+When you consider the cost of living and the price of a property in high-value regions in the UK, for example, paying out an extra 8% or 10% in monthly taxation will dramatically reduce each individual’s level of disposable income.
+This may pose financial challenges even for high-earning citizens, especially as their lifestyle and outgoings will be tailored to suit their existing financial circumstances.

-Beyond the practical impact of Millionaires Tax, there is also an ethical issue that is hard to ignore.
-More specifically, capitalist and democratic nations such as the U.S. (and to a lesser extent the UK) are built on the principle that each individual is empowered to work hard and build their own personal wealth.
-This is diametrically opposed to the values of communist countries, where all accrued wealth is evenly distributed between both rich and poor members of society.
+Beyond the practical impact of the Millionaire’s Tax, there is also an ethical issue that is hard to ignore.
+More specifically, capitalist and democratic nations such as the U.S. (and, to a lesser extent, the UK) are built on the principle that each individual is empowered to work hard and build wealth.
+This is opposed to the values of communist countries, where all accrued wealth is evenly distributed between rich and poor members of society.

-With this in mind, it seems highly unethical that capitalist government bodies should be able to place a specific levy on their highest earning subjects, especially when their political philosophy empowers individuals to work hard for the benefit of them and their families.
+With this in mind, it seems highly unethical that capitalist government bodies should be able to place a specific levy on their highest earning subjects, significantly when their political philosophy empowers individuals to work hard for their benefit and their families.

-While the implementation of Millionaire’s Tax may make sound financial sense, it is ethically questionable in countries that are driven by the fundamental principles of capitalism.
-It would also be highly difficult to enforce, as government bodies would most likely face a legal backlash from citizens who are unwilling to pay an additional tax aimed at the highest earners.
+While implementing the Millionaire’s Tax may make sound financial sense, it is ethically questionable in countries driven by the fundamental principles of capitalism.
+It would also be highly difficult to enforce, as government bodies would likely face a legal backlash from citizens unwilling to pay an additional tax aimed at the highest earners.

-This aside, it does provide government officials with a popular and topical issue that can boost their popularity, particularly as it appeals to lower earning families and those who would like to see their own tax liability reduced.
+This aside, it provides government officials with a popular and topical issue that can boost their popularity, particularly as it appeals to lower-earning families and those who would like to reduce their tax liability.